S Corp vs C Corp: Five Questions to Ask Before You Switch

 However the benefit of the single level of tax of an S corporation needs to be weighed against another tax variable: The tax rate on S corporation income may be higher than the rate on C corporation earnings retained in the business.

-To help determine whether you should switch from an S corporation to a C corporation, ask yourself the following five questions:
+Consider these five questions to help determine whether you should switch from an S corp to a C corp

 When evaluating entity choice, it’s tempting to compare the top marginal federal income tax rates of a C corporation (21 percent) with the top rate of a pass-through entity (29.6 percent for many and possibly up to 37 percent in some cases).
 But don’t fall for it.